ppremk/git-worktree-poc/master.md

-changes specific to master branch
+changes specific to master branch from release 2.0